-The group that fights to protect small landlords
+The group that represents small landlords

-and their rights in Massachusetts & nationally
+and their rights in Massachusetts.

 We are the group of small landlords who began in 1987 in Cambridge, Massachusetts, under a stringent rent control system begun 18 years earlier in 1969.
 We asked for reforms and got none.
 Then we sponsored a statewide referendum in 1994 — and won! — ending 25 years of rent control in Massachusetts by popular vote.
 It ended in Boston and Brookline as well as Cambridge.

 Who are “small property owners”?
 We are small landlords, “mom and pop” landlords, who do our own management and repairs without offices and hired personnel.
 We are the families who own and operate 75% of America’s rental housing.

 We may hire carpenters, plumbers, and electricians on occasion, but we do all the rest ourselves, which allows us to keep our rents lower.

 We often refer to ourselves as ‘SPOA,’ pronounced ‘SPO-uh.’
 We do not spell out our initials.
 Almost everybody knows us by this one-word name.

 SPOA began as the well-known group of small landlords in Cambridge, Massachusetts, who fought to outlaw rent control in Massachusetts.

 Starting with a dozen members in 1987, we grew fast under an extremely oppressive rent control system.
 In 1994, SPOA launched a statewide ballot referendum known as “Question 9.”
 The entire state had heard horror stories of grave harm to small landlords and of all the well-off tenants living in rent-controlled units.
 The vote was close, but the entire state voted to end rent control.